chef/knife-vsphere/README.md

---cspec CUST_SPEC - The name of any customization specifications that are defined in vCenter to apply --ctz CUST_TIMEZONE - Timezone in valid 'Area/Location' format --cvlan CUST_VLANS - Comma-delimited list of VLAN names for the network adapters to join --disable-customization - By default conventions will be applied to the customization specification (see below).
+--cspec CUST_SPEC - The name of any customization specifications that are defined in vCenter to apply --ctz CUST_TIMEZONE - Timezone in valid 'Area/Location' format --cvlan CUST_VLANS - Comma-delimited list of VLAN names for the network adapters to join --disable-customization - By default customizations will be applied to the customization specification (see below).
 Disable these convention with this switch
 --random-vmname - Creates a random VMNAME starts with vm-XXXXXXXX --random-vmname-prefix - Change the VMNAME prefix
 ```